-I need surgery?
+Do I need gum surgery?

 Don’t run for the hills just yet; gum surgery isn’t as bad as it sounds and it might be the best way to repair the damage and restore your bright smile.
 The procedure is a simple, outpatient process in which a doctor removes a piece of tissue from the roof of your mouth or nearby gum tissue and attaches it to areas where other tissue has worn away.

 Preparing for a gum tissue graft starts with analyzing your needs and matching them to one of the three types of grafts:

 This is the most common approach to treating exposed tooth roots.
 Subepithelial tissue from under the roof of the mouth is removed and stitched to strong gum tissue surrounding the root.
 The tissue removal site in the mouth is then also repaired.

 This type of graft follows the same initial approach as connective tissue grafts but instead removes tissue directly from the roof of the mouth and attached to the target area.
 This grafting technique is popular for people with thinner gums needing additional tissue support.

 Also known as lateral grafts, this procedure grafts tissue from gum near the damaged tooth.
 A flap is cut and then pulled down or over the exposed tooth and stitched into place.
 This generally works best with substantial available gum tissue.

 Variations to these procedures include using graft material from a tissue bank instead of the patient’s mouth, and prescribing proteins to encourage the body’s natural growth of bone and tissue.